Blade-Labs-Corp/bokken/README.md

 # Bokken: A Solana program debugging tool

-_Finally, a way to actually stepping through your solana code with persistant state!
-Amazing!_

 ![A GIF showing a solana program being step-debugged with with a hilight on struct inspection](https://cdn.discordapp.com/attachments/898958435410915348/1067119876994519040/solana-step-debug-absent-theme.gif)

 ## Preamble